 People with ADHD are said to lack “timesight,” tending to “float in time,” unless a deadline kicks them into gear.
 Their concept of time is "now or not now."
 Our kids with ADHD are no different.
 They often estimate time inaccurately or not at all and tend to convince themselves it takes them shorter than actual, even when they have consistent proof otherwise.

 • Make a game out of estimating the time it takes to complete some daily home activities or chores.
 Have him then perform the activities with a timer.
 Support her to compare the estimates to the actual times and notice the difference.

 • Encourage your child to apply time estimation to homework tasks.
 Discuss how it's not necessary to be perfectly accurate.
-The priority is to develop time awareness and practice with estimating time to complete assignments.
+The priority is to develop time awareness and practice estimating time to complete assignments.

 It can be difficult for our kids to prioritize and set up a plan to take action.
 Their brains can be flooded with uncertainty, where initiating, sequencing, and following through can be problematic.
-Provide a positive environment to help your child get unstick and and decide what tasks are important to complete first, and why.
+Provide a positive environment to help your child get unstuck and decide what tasks are important to complete first, and why.

 • Encourage your student to problem-solve: If an assignment is due tomorrow, and another is due next week, what would be important to start on first?

-• Support your child to help him prioritize the homework by numbering the tasks with low, medium or high priority, or A, B or C.
+• Support your child to help him prioritize the homework by numbering the tasks with low, medium, or high priority, or A, B, or C.

-Time Capture in a Calendar
+Capture Time in a Calendar

 • Have your child notate an amount of time to a task in a calendar.